Towards Semantically Enriched Embeddings for Knowledge Graph Completion

 \section{Introduction}

 Knowledge Graphs (KGs) have recently gained attention due to their applicability to diverse fields of research, ranging from knowledge management, representation, and reasoning to learning representations over KGs.
-KGs represent knowledge in the form of relations between entities, referred to as facts, along with schematic information in the form of ontologies.
+KGs represent knowledge in the form of relations between entities structured as (head, relation, tail) triples, referred to as facts, along with schematic information in the form of ontologies.
 KGs have been used for various downstream tasks such as web search, recommender systems, and question answering.
-These tasks can also take advantage of Large Language Models (LLMs) which have recently revolutionalized the landscape of the field of Artificial Intelligence.
-LLMs are used for various downstream Natural Language Processing (NLP) tasks such as natural language understanding, question answering, reasoning, etc. LLMs include masked language models such as BERT~\cite{DevlinCLT19}, RoBerta~\cite{corr/abs-1907-11692}, etc. and generative language models such as as LLaMa~\cite{corr/abs-2302-13971}, ChatGPT~\cite{corr/abs-2302-04023}, and GPT-4~\cite{corr/abs-2303-12712}.
-LLMs have shown high performance in few-shot or zero-shot learning paradigms via prompting and in-context learning~\cite{corr/abs-2304-13712}.